NataliaSegura/Macrocomplex-builder/README.md

 Where nucl/ is the Directory containing all input files, nucl is the file where the output will be saved in the current directory, -v means that the standard error will be printed, and A6:B2 means that the global stechiometry will be this one.

 The 3kuy PDB entry is the DNA stretching in the nucleosome core of *Escherichia coli* (https://www.rcsb.org/structure/3kuy).The DNA stretching in the nucleosome core can cause dramatic structural distortions, which may influence compaction and factor recognition in chromatin.
 It has a Stoichiometry of hetero 8-mer-A6B2.
-4SMacroBuilder is able to create this protein - nucleic acid macrocomplex with 4 protein chains and 2 nucleotic acid chains with a total of 28 different pairwise interactions.
+MacrocomplexBuilder is able to create this protein - nucleic acid macrocomplex with 4 protein chains and 2 nucleotic acid chains with a total of 28 different pairwise interactions.

 <div class="row">